 Summertime, when the daytime temperature is at 40 degrees Celsius, is a good time to visit Palitana Jain Temple if the heat does not bother you much.

-The beauty of the surroundings had further enhanced with greenery at this time rather than clearing the atmosphere.
+The beauty of the surroundings was further enhanced with greenery at this time rather than clearing the atmosphere.

 Palitana Jain Temple Timings